Reconstruction of caterpillar tanglegrams: Preliminaries

+We next turn to induced subtrees and decks.
+We first recall an operation on graphs.
+Let $G$ be a graph and let $w$ be a degree-2 vertex with neighbors $u$ and $v$.
+Then, \emph{suppressing} $w$ means deleting $w$ and its two incident edges, $uw$ and $vw$, and introducing the edge $uv$.
+Note that this is the same as contracting either of the edges $uw$ or $vw$.

 \begin{definition} Let $T$ be a rooted binary tree with leaf set $\mathbb{L}(T)$ and let $S\subseteq \mathbb{L}(T)$.
-The \emph{rooted binary tree induced by $S$}, denoted $T[S]$, is the tree formed by starting with the minimal subtree of $T$ containing all the vertices in $S$, declaring as root its closest vertex to the root of $T$, and then suppressing all internal vertices with only one child.
+The \emph{rooted binary tree induced by $S$}, denoted $T[S]$, is the tree formed by starting with the minimal subtree of $T$ containing all the vertices in $S$, declaring as root its closest vertex to the root of $T$, and then suppressing all non-root degree-2 vertices.
 We also refer to $T[S]$ as an \emph{induced subtree} of $T$. \end{definition}